The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 Back after this.

-Our last caller from Annapolis, Maryland's right on the money, and that's why the country's after taxes disposable income has gone through the floor over the past few months.
+Our last caller from Annapolis, Maryland's right on the money, and that's why the country's after taxes, disposable income has gone through the floor over the past few months.

-Disposable income is really what grows the economy, the money people have to spend that's in their pocket after they paid bills, taxes, and all that.
+The money people have to spend that's in their pocket after they paid bills, taxes, and all that, that's vanishing because of the rising cost of gasoline.